mcd500/teep-device/README.md

 The build environment is in three terminals for convenient development.

-* Terminal of running tamproto
+* First Terminal for running tamproto
     - Shows log messages of tamproto while developing TEEP-Device

-* Terminal of running Docker of TEE
+* Second Terminal for running Docker of TEE
     - For building and manipulating TEEP-Device

-* Terminal of editing TEEP-Device
+* Third Terminal for editing sources of TEEP-Device
     - For editing source codes of TEEP-Device by watching the above two terminals.

 The terminals may be a local fast computer or login with ssh to a remote build machine with each terminal.
 In any case, the speed of the build machine affects the efficiency of the development.

-### Building TEEP-Device for Keystone with Docker

-Following commands are to be executed on Ubuntu 20.04.
+## Run Tamproto (TAM Server) - Required by all Keystone/OP-TEE/SGX

 To run TEEP-Device, first we need to run tamproto inside the same host.
 Let's clone the tamproto and start it.